guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ```

 ## 3\.
 OPTIONAL STEP - Manually Capture Your Remote's Token
+You do not have to do this step, unless you want your translator to have a "default" backup copy of your Xgimi wake token.
+Generally, this can be skipped because it is so easy to have the translator sniff the token later.

 Physically unplug the projector so it cannot reconnect to the original remote.
 Turn Bluetooth on and grant the terminal Bluetooth access if the operating system asks.